What Is Muscular Dystrophy?

 - Distal.
 This group of rare diseases affects adult men and women.
 It causes weakness and wasting of the distal muscles (those farthest from the center) of the forearms, hands, lower legs, and feet.
 It is generally less severe, progresses more slowly, and affects fewer muscles than other forms of muscular dystrophy.

 - Emery-Dreifuss.
-This rare form of muscular dystrophy appears from childhood to the early teens and affects only males.
+This rare form of muscular dystrophy appears from childhood to the early teens and affects mainly males.
+In very rare cases, females can be affected.
+For that to happen, both of a girls X chromosomes (the one they get from their mother and the one from their father) would have to have the defective gene.
 It causes muscle weakness and wasting in the shoulders, upper arms, and lower legs.
 Life-threatening heart problems are common and can also affect carriers -- those who have the genetic information for the disease but do not develop the full-blown version (including mothers and sisters of those with Emery-Dreifuss MD).
 Muscle shortening (contractures) occurs early in the disease.
 Weakness can spread to chest and pelvic muscles.
 The disease progresses slowly and causes less severe muscle weakness than some other forms of muscular dystrophy.